-To put CRT into practice, follow the ideas below.
+To put culturally responsive teaching into practice, follow the ideas below.
 And remember, it’s OK to start small as you figure out what works for you and your students.

 Identify students’ assets.